airladon/FigureOne/docs/api/tutorials/shapes3d/shapes3d.md

     yStep: 0.05,
     line: { width: 0.002 },
     color: [0.7, 0.7, 0.7, 1],
+    // By default, the grid is created in the XY plane
+    // To rotate it to the XZ plane rotate π/2 around the y axis
     transform: ['r', Math.PI / 2, 0, 1, 0],
   },
 ]);

-figure.add({
+// Add a red cube movable in the XZ plane figure.add({
   make: 'cube',
   side: 0.3,